Sketch In, Sketch Out: Accelerating both Learning and Inference for Structured Prediction with Kernels: THEORETICAL ANALYSIS

-This corollary shows that under strong enough regularity assumptions, the proposed estimators benefit from a close to optimal learning rate but only requires a small input and output sketching sizes, leading to significant computational gain for the training and the decoding steps.
-For instance, if $\mu_x = \mu_y = \gamma_x = \gamma_y = 1/3$, one obtains a learning rate of $\bmO(n^{-1/4})$ instead of the optimal rate of $\bmO(n^{-3/8})$ under the same assumptions, but only requires sketching sizes $m_x, m_y$ of order $\bmO(n^{1/2}) \ll \bmO(n)$.
-As a limiting case, when $\mu_x = \mu_y = \gamma_x = \gamma_y = 0$, one obtains a, optimal learning rate of $\bmO(n^{-1/2})$ by using constant sketching sizes.
+This corollary shows that under strong enough regularity assumptions, the proposed estimators benefit from a close-to-optimal learning rate, even with small input and output sketching sizes.
+For instance, if $\mux = \muy = \gammax = \gammay = 1/3$, one obtains a learning rate of $\bmO(n^{-1/4})$, instead of the optimal rate of $\bmO(n^{-3/8})$ under the same assumptions, but only requiring sketching sizes $\mx, \my$ of order $n^{1/2} \ll n$.
+As a limiting case, when $\mux = \muy = \gammax = \gammay = 0$, one attains the optimal $\bmO(n^{-1/2})$ learning rate using constant sketching sizes.

-\begin{remark}[Related Work] Excess-risk bounds for sketched kernel ridge regression have been provided in \citet{rudi2015less} in the case of Nyström subsampling, and scalar-valued ridge regression.
-Our proofs will consist in similar derivations than in \citet{rudi2015less}.
-Nevertheless, we cannot apply directly their results in our setting because of the three following differences: the definition of $R_z$, we consider vector-valued ridge regression, we perform sketching also on the output features.
-We provided more details about this in Appendix \ref{subsec:related_work}. \end{remark}

-\begin{remark}[Other Sketches] Although we focused on subgaussian sketches, any sketching distribution admitting concentration bounds for operators on separable Hilbert spaces allows to bound the quantity $A_{\rho_z}^{\chi}(\widetilde P_Z)$ and is then admissible for our theoretical framework.
-For instance, as showed in \citet{rudi2015less}, uniform and approximate leverage scores sub-sampling schemes fit into the presented theory. \end{remark}
+\begin{remark}[Other Sketches] Although we focused on sub-Gaussian sketches, any sketching distribution admitting concentration bounds for operators on separable Hilbert spaces allows to bound the quantity $A_{\rhoz}^{\psiz}(\widetilde P_Z)$ and is then admissible for our theoretical framework.
+For instance, as showed in \cite{rudi2015less}, uniform and approximate leverage scores sub-sampling schemes fit into the presented theory. \end{remark}

-\begin{remark}[Application to Least Squares Regression] This model and theoretical framework applies to any least squares regression problem with identity separable input kernel and separable Hilbert output space $\bmY$.
-It corresponds to having the linear output kernel $k_y(\cdot, \cdot) = \langle \cdot, \cdot\rangle_{\bmY}$, and then $\psi = I_{\bmY}$. \end{remark}

-\begin{remark}[Comparison to $K$-satisfiability] Note that our framework significantly departs from that of $K$-satisfiability \citep{Yang2017,chen2021accumulations}, a popular approach to analyze sketching in kernel methods.
-First, we highlight that $K$-satisfiability provides Gram matrix-specific bounds (through the critical radius), while ours are expressed in terms of quantities characteristics to the kernel.
-It then allows to upper bound the squared $L^2(\mathbb{P}_n)$ error between $\tilde{h}$ and $h^*$, while our projection point of view provides a direct control on the excess risk.
-Finally, it is worth noting that our approach shows that sub-Gaussian sketches are admissible, which cannot be proven through $K$-satisfiability. \end{remark}

-\section{Experiments}
+\section{EXPERIMENTS}